HumanSignal/label-studio/docs/source/guide/ml.md

    ```

 In development mode, training logs appear in the web browser console.
-In production mode, you can find runtime logs in `my_backend/logs/uwsgi.log` and RQ training logs in `my_backend/logs/rq.log`.
+In production mode, you can find runtime logs in `my_backend/logs/uwsgi.log` and RQ training logs in `my_backend/logs/rq.log` on the server running the ML backend, which might be different from the Label Studio server.
+To see more detailed logs, start the ML backend server with the `--debug` option.

 ## Set up a machine learning backend for Label Studio with Docker Compose
 Label Studio includes everything you need to set up a production-ready ML backend server powered by Docker.